 Image courtesy of Amazon

-- Richness: The color burgundy is known for its deep and luxurious appearance, often resembling the color of red wine.
+- Richness: The color burgundy is known for its deep and luxurious appearance, often resembling the color of dark red wine.
 It exudes opulence and sophistication.

 - Purple Undertones: Burgundy typically contains subtle hints of violet or purple hue, giving it a complex and regal quality with its deep purplish red color.